hemanthYerra/imdock/README.md

 Centos(Nginx + PHP5.6, PHP7.1), Mysql, Redis, Postgres, Mailcatcher, Mailhog

-you can easy install PHP Framework (ex: Laravel)
+  * you can easy install PHP Framework (ex: Laravel)

+  * you can use xdebug mode by PHPStorm(2016.2 or latest):

 ## How to install: